aptech/docs/docs/CR-csvReadSA.rst

 ::

-    //Row range from the first line to the end of the file row_range = 1;
+    // Row range from the first line to the end of the file row_range = 1;

-    //Read only columns 2 though 7
+    // Read only columns 2 though 7
     col_range = { 2, 7 };

-    //Load the data from columns 2 through 7 into 's' s = csvReadSA("myfile.csv", row_range, col_range);
+    // Load the data from columns 2 through 7 into 's' s = csvReadSA("myfile.csv", row_range, col_range);

 Read all rows from one column